ejbelt/scardot/CONTRIBUTING.md

-In addition to the following tips, also take a look at the [Engine development guide](https://docs.godotengine.org/en/latest/contributing/development/index.html) for an introduction to developing on Godot.
+In addition to the following tips, also take a look at the [Engine development guide](https://docs.godotengine.org/en/latest/contributing/development/index.html) for an introduction to developing on scardot.

 The [Contributing docs](https://docs.godotengine.org/en/latest/contributing/how_to_contribute.html)
 also have important information on the [PR workflow](https://docs.godotengine.org/en/latest/contributing/workflow/pr_workflow.html)